pan-community/Hello-World-Solution/deploy/README.md

 # Deploy

-multiple stages to:

-instantiate the firewall in AWS

-license the VM-series

-update the software and apply content updates

-deploy an Ubuntu server to generate traffic
+this may or may not include local solution content. the baseline playbook is referenced in the autoplay playbook sitting in the submodules dir

+TBD: if the topology deploy will be the same